jh3nd3rs0n/argmatey/README.md

 **Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a JAR file, ArgMatey can be imported to a project as a source code file.

-**DISCLAIMER**: ArgMatey is not production-ready but it aims to be.
-It is also subject to breaking changes.

 ## Examples

 ### Example of Using ArgMatey